Cat Care 101: A Guide for New Cat Owners

 To avoid this problem, be sure to brush your cat regularly.

-If your cat sheds a lot or is a longer-haired cat that is prone to getting mats, you may want to consider the FURminator De-Shedding Tool for Cats in addition to your cat's regular brush.
-It’s a special type of brush that removes more hair than a regular brush.
-It’s usually much less expensive to purchase a FURminator online compared to at a pet store.
-Make sure you get the model designed for cats, because they sell larger ones for dogs.
+If your cat sheds a lot or is a longer-haired cat that's prone to getting mats, you may want to consider the FURminator De-Shedding Tool for Cats in addition to your cat's regular brush.
+It’s a special metal shedding tool that removes more hair than a standard brush.